madpilot78/yii2-otputil/README.md

 $unconfirmed_secret = $otp->create();
 ```

-This will creates an OTP secret to be used as configured in the app, will also create ```scratchnum``` scratch codes and returns the ID of the created secret
+This creates an OTP secret to be used as configured in the app, will also create ```scratchnum``` scratch codes and returns the ID of the created secret

 Unconfirmed secrets may be deleted after ```unconfirmedTimeout``` seconds with ```gcChance``` percent probability